-What to Expect During the UFE Procedure
+What to Expect for a UFE Procedure

 Stay well hydrated the day before your procedure with plenty of water.
 Starting at midnight before the day of your procedure, stop taking anything by mouth, with the exception of blood pressure medications which should be taken as prescribed.
 If you have any questions about this, do not hesitate to ask your doctor.

-The Day of Your UFE Procedure
+The Day of Your Uterine Fibroid Embolization Procedure

 The day of, plan to arrive to the clinic 15 minutes early, and make sure to have a photo ID or driver’s license, your insurance card if you have insurance, and any forms the clinic may have sent you.
 After checking in with the receptionist, the staff will provide you with a disposable gown and will be able to answer any questions you may have.
 You will also have an IV placed in your arm for medications and fluids.
 There are no major incisions required for the UFE procedure.
 In preparation for the procedure, staff will check your pulse either in the forearm or the upper thigh where a tiny puncture will be made to deliver the therapy.

 During the UFE Procedure

 Before the UFE procedure begins, you will move yourself to a bed attached to scanning equipment which allows the interventional radiologist to take fluoroscopy (live X-ray) images during the procedure.
 In most cases, you will not require general anesthesia and will not be “put to sleep”.
 Rather, conscious sedation is used to relax you and maintain pain control during the UFE procedure.² During the procedure, your interventional radiologist will take fluoroscopy images to guide the treatment.